Driver found not guilty in 2019 fatal Ottawa transit bus crash

 "All you need to do is watch the video.
 See the blinding sun, see the lights, see the road markings that should have been obliterated properly but never were...when you take that in concert with the ice and snow-filled gutter on the side of the road, Ms. Diallo didn't have a chance."

-Members of Tomlinson and Booth's family were in the courtroom for the verdict.
+Members of Thomlinson and Booth's family were in the courtroom for the verdict.

 Booth’s daughter broke down in tears when the not-guilty verdict was read out.